 The Zen Village is a renovation of key points within a rural village outside of Nanjing.
 Using an ‘acupunctural’ attitude we hope to revitalize the village and blend the natural and the man-made.
-Currently under construction; to be completed in December 2018.
+Currently under construction.

 The lush natural landscape surrounding Nanjing provides a beautiful environment for zen living.